waseem-hamoolaila/alpha-augmented/README.rst

 ---------------------------------------------

 .. code-block::
+    :language: console

     > cd alpha-augmented

-Then we need to install the requirements
+Then we need to install the requirements:

 .. code-block::
+    :language: console

     pip install -r requirements.txt

-Then we need to migrate the database
+Next, we need to migrate the database:

 .. code-block::
+    :language: console

     python manage.py migrate

-Now we should be good to go... it's time to run the server
+Now we should be good to go.
+It's time to run the server:

 .. code-block::
+    :language: console

     python manage.py runserver